The Evening and the Morning: Setting

 In the Saxon-English society depicted in the book, the Catholic Church had not yet taken control of marriage.
-Rather, marriage is a civic ceremony; a man may "put away" his wife at his pleasure and marry another, or have two wives.
+Rather, marriage is a civic ceremony; a man may "set aside" his wife at his pleasure and marry another, or have two wives.
 A woman may informally divorce her husband by leaving him.
 It is even possible—though rare—for a woman to marry two men.
 The Church frowns at all these practices but cannot prevent them.
 Many of the book's plot twists would have been impossible without this social situation.

 The role of the king also differs from that of monarchs in other Follett books.
 King Ethelred, shown many years into his reign, does not have the level of control over England that later kings would have.
 Ethelred says that a king's duty is national security, sound currency, and little else, but other characters note that his purview does technically include other things, such as the welfare of noble widows.
 Ethelred's primary duty of defending the country from Viking raids creates tension between him and the nobles upon whom he depends to raise and lead armies.
 He is shown to have limited ability to enforce the law.
 For example, he fines a noble for improper conduct, but the noble refuses to pay.